unitaryfund/mitiq/docs/source/examples/shadows_tutorial.md

 In the main function, the quantum measurement process is encapsulated within the `shadow_quantum_processing function`.
 This function takes the quantum circuit and the number of shots as input.
 It returns the measurement results as bit strings, for example, '01...0' is equivalent to the measurement basis eigenstate: $|0\rangle|1\rangle...|0\rangle$.
 Additionally, it provides the measured Pauli gates in string format.
 For instance, 'XY...Z' signifies a local X-basis measurement on the first qubit, a local Y-basis measurement on the second qubit, and a local Z-basis measurement on the last qubit in the circuit.

 ```{code-cell} ipython3
 shadow_quantum_processing(test_circuits, cirq_executor, 2)
 ```

-## 3. Obtain Snapshot and Classical Shadows.
+## 3. Obtain Snapshot and Classical Shadows

 This random measurement contains valuable information about $\rho$ in expectation:
 \begin{equation}